Dave App Review: How It Works, Fees and Is It Worth It?

 Still curious about how Dave works?
 These FAQs cover common questions about fees, advances and eligibility.

-Dave doesn’t perform a traditional credit check.
-It looks to the balance in your checking account to assess eligibility.
+Dave doesn’t perform a hard credit check.
+It looks at the balance in your checking account to assess eligibility.

 You can request a cash advance of up to $500.